 Neutrino-nuclear responses associated with astro-neutrinos, single beta decays and double beta decays are crucial in studies of neutrino properties of interest for astro-particle physics.
 The present report reviews briefly recent studies of the neutrino-nuclear responses from both experimental and theoretical points of view in order to obtain a consistent understanding of the many facets of the neutrino-nuclear responses.
-Subjects discussed in this review include (i) experimental studies of neutrino-nuclear responses by means of single beta decays, charge-exchange nuclear reactions, muon-photon- and neutrino-nuclear responses for single beta decays, charge-exchange nuclear reactions, diving astro-neutrinos, and nucleon-transfer reactions, (ii) implications of and discussions on neutrino-nuclear responses for single beta decays, for astro-neutrinos, and for astro-neutrino nucleosynthesis, (iii) theoretical aspects of neutrino-nuclear segonses for beta and double beta decays, for nuclear muon capture and for neutrino-nucleus scattering, and (iv) critical discussions on nucleonic and non-nucleonic spin-isospin correlations and renormalization (quenching or enhancement) effects on the axial weak coupling.
+Subjects discussed in this review include (i) experimental studies of neutrino-nuclear responses by means of single beta decays, charge-exchange nuclear reactions, muon-photon- and neutrino-nuclear responses for single beta decays, for astro-neutrinos of and discussions on neutrino-nuclear responses for single beta decays, for astro-neutrinos, and for beta and double beta decays, for nuclear muon capture and for neutrino-nuclear scattering, and (iv) critical discussions on nucleonic and non-nucleonic spin-isospin correlations and renormalization (quenching or enhancement) effects on the axial weak coupling.
 Remarks are given on perspectives of experimental and theoretical studies of the neutrino-nuclear responses and on future experiments of double beta decays.